Orillusion/orillusion-web/docs/guide/graphics/shadow.md

 Engine3D.setting.shadow.pointShadowBias = 0.2 // Shadow bias for point light or spot light
 ```

-> Nomally, if `shadowBias` is set too small, it will cause large areas of moire or completely cover the shadow; on the contrary, if it is set too large, it will cause the shadow and object to be separated (leakage).
+> Normally, if `shadowBias` is set too small, it will cause large areas of moire or completely cover the shadow; on the contrary, if it is set too large, it will cause the shadow and object to be separated (leakage).

 <Demo :height="500" src="/demos/graphics/shadow_bias.ts"></Demo>